texas-pete/Point-of-Sale-System/README.md

     - [ ] Allow customers to split the check
     - [ ] Allow customers to pay at any time and have payment prevent refilling, help, play games ability
     - [ ] Allow customers to have 1/5 chance in winning a coupon when paying
+  - Waitstaff
     - [x] Allow waitstaff to view all 16 tables
     - [x] Allow waitstaff to press a table button to view payment and order details for table
     - [ ] Allow waitstaff to press a table button to edit the table order
     - [ ] Allow waitstaff to press a table button to remove notifications regarding refills or requests
+  - Kitchen Staff
     - [ ] Allow kitchenstaff to signal to the other kitchen staff an order is being prepared through button
     - [ ] Allow kitchenstaff to tap order button to view order details
+  - Management
     - [ ] Allow manager to view business essential data
     - [ ] Allow manager to edit the menu
     - [ ] Allow manager to provide complimentary meals by changing price to zero
     - [ ] Allow manager to lookup orders using ticket numbering system
+  - Shared by All
     - [x] Allow waitstaff, kitchenstaff, and managers to login/clockin
     - [x] Allow for hour tracking of employees

   - What is 10%?